CoherentLabs/CoherentUI_CryEngine3/README.md

 CoherentUI Plugin for CryEngine SDK
 =====================================

-Coherent UI for CryEngine 3.4.4 (build 6289) Free SDK
+Coherent UI for CryEngine 3.4.5 (build 6666) Free SDK

 Visit [our blog](http://blog.coherent-labs.com/2013/01/coherent-ui-in-cryengine-3-redux.html) for a review of the plugin and code walkthrough.

+NOTE: build instructions in the blog post may be outdated, we changed the directory structure; Use the build instructions in this file.

 Installation / Integration
 ==========================